ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-us.md

 > [!success]
 >
 > Before reading this guide any further, please ensure that the domain or subdomain you would like to use is correctly associated with your OVHcloud web hosting plan.
-To do this, please refer to our guide on "[Sharing an OVHcloud Web Hosting plan across multiple websites](/pages/web_cloud/web_hosting/multisites_configure_multisite)".
+To do this, please refer to our guide on "[Hosting multiple websites on your Web Hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite)".
 >

 ### Step 1: Define your project